ZeroDrift810/NELBOT/feature_setup.md

 # Setting up Snallabot features

+We recommend to first setup teams, then setup game channels.
+All other features of the bot are optional

 ## Setting up teams

 Snallabot provides an easy interface to assign teams for your league.